 It’s like learning to ride a bike, but with more spreadsheets and probably fewer scraped knees (unless you trip over a stapler—I won’t judge).

-Honestly, yeah—you can absolutely teach yourself to think like a business pro.
-It’s not rocket science.
 Sure, you’ll probably screw up a few times (who doesn’t?), but that’s kind of the whole point.
 Just gotta keep at it, pick up the lingo, and fake a bit of confidence here and there—and bam, you’re halfway there.
 Birth certificates have zero say in it.

-It’s not just about thinking like an entrepreneur; it’s about acting like one, day in and day out.
-Whether you’re launching your own venture or scaling an existing business, your mindset sets the tone for every decision, every risk, and every win.
+It’s not just about thinking like an entrepreneur; it’s about acting like one, day in and day out whether you’re launching your own venture or scaling an existing business, your mindset sets the tone for every decision, every risk, and every win.

 What is a business mindset?